 We should give great credit to those groups and individuals who confront the various problems that the world faces (e.g. environmental groups) related to our technologies but I believe that how the countries of the world work through our problems is even more important than the problems themselves.

-This is a very important point because it tells us that we must focus on why countries, regions, and even individuals have so much difficulty working together toward common goals.
+This is a very important point because it tells us that we must focus on why countries, cultures, and even individuals have so much difficulty working together toward common goals.
 Such an example would be the 2009 Copenhagan Climate Summit where the summit of most major nations of the world did not result in a legally binding deal or any commitment to reach one in future.
 The reason was mainly due to conflicting economic interests and politics.
 Something we are about to discuss in the next section.

 Indeed, many countries do acknowledge the many side effects from our technologies like climate change and nuclear proliferation, and they attempt to resolve them, but this is a near impossible task at a global level given the planet is fragmented into countries driven by competing beliefs and economic interests.
 If countries continue to only focus on their own interests how can we have a system to implement global policies that will benefit all Life and Earth?
 As each country moves forward with new technologies to fulfill their own interests are we all drifting deeper into uncharted waters not giving the attention we should to the side effects of our increasingly complex technologies?
 For example, our atmosphere affects all of us yet some countries allow coal burning for their own economic benefit.
 At the same time, though at a greater expense and possibly making them less competitive, others adopt cleaner energies more accommodating of the planet.
 We must work together to deal with the impact of our technologies on Life and Earth.

-As we move forward with new technologies, whether by breaking down the atom or reaching for the stars, it is inherent that we will continue to manipulate matter and energy thereby creating new situations that have never or rarely occurred before in Nature (e.g. man-made viruses, cloning, genetic engineering, nuclear energy).
+As we move forward with new technologies, whether by breaking down the atom or reaching for the stars, it is inherent that we will continue to manipulate matter and energy.
+This will create new situations that have never or rarely occurred before in Nature (e.g. man-made viruses, cloning, genetic engineering, and nuclear energy).
 Of course we will try to minimize the side effects of our technologies but given that their impact on Life and Earth is greater than ever before, the countries of the world need to be more prepared.
 They must be able to implement global policies swiftly and firmly to deal with problems related to our technologies.
 Together we must be able to control the use of nuclear weapons worldwide, set global laws to stop CO2 emissions, prevent inhumane acts toward all life on a global scale, and ensure complete research on the side effects from world-changing technologies before adopting them.
-I believe we are at a critical point in the evolution of our species - a juncture - where the countries of the world must work together in order to ensure the healthy survival of Life and Earth.
+I believe we are at a critical point in the evolution of our species - a juncture - where the countries of the world must work together to ensure the healthy survival of Life and Earth.

 In all the time the human species has been on this planet, countries have come and gone due to wars over various disagreements.
 Most often these have been over religion or competing economic interests and countries have been able to play them out.
 Ultimately though our disagreements could never threaten our existence or that of the planet but this may no longer be the case.
 The playing field has changed in the last few centuries and, in the presence of our unfolding technologies, the world working as One is no longer just a dream for idealists.
 It is now a matter of survival.
 Countries must see beyond their egos, patriotic nature, and their own borders.
 They must bypass differences in beliefs and economics and take the next step in the evolution of humankind and connect with some type of Universal Philosophy.
 Though we are of different cultures, color, wealth, and religions we must see how we are a part of one family - the family of living creatures.
 We are all resting on a very fragile planet of limited size, which is going through unprecedented change that we have created.